Additional sports funding has been provided for schools to enhance their PE and sports provision.

 In our school:

-Unsworth Primary school has received the sports funding grant for the past 3 academic years.
+Unsworth Primary school has received the sports funding grant for the past 5 academic years.
 Schools have to spend the sports funding on improving or enhancing their provision of PE and sport, but they also have the freedom to choose how they spend it.
 With the funding so far, we have been able to replace damaged PE equipment and purchase resources including new netball posts, football posts, a new school sports kit for our clubs and other basic resources to be used during PE lessons.
-Other costs have included providing opportunities for the children across both Key Stages to take part in a wide variety of extra curricular sporting activities such as gymnastics, tag rugby, cricket, street dance, judo,, basket ball, badminton, football, tennis, athletics, multi skills, dance, cheerleading, out of school orienteering experiences, scooter days and a healthy eating workshop.
-In October 2017, the school was awarded the Sainsbury’s Gold Mark for their commitment to sporting competition and involvement in wider sporting activities.
-This was revalidated for a second consecutive year in July 2018.
+Other costs have included providing opportunities for the children across both Key Stages to take part in a wide variety of extra curricular sporting activities such as gymnastics, tag rugby, cricket, street dance, judo,, basket ball, badminton, football, tennis, athletics, multi skills, dance, cheerleading, out of school orienteering experiences, scooter days, a healthy eating workshop and Forest School provision.
+In July 2019, the school was awarded the Sainsbury’s Gold Mark for their commitment to sporting competition and involvement in wider sporting activities for the 3rd consecutive year.

-Since Autumn 2015, we have worked alongside QFirst Sports.
-Each term QFirst Sports assign specific coaches to our school to support the teaching and learning during PE sessions, alongside the class teachers.
+Since Autumn 2017, we have worked alongside Fun Time Sports.
+Each term Fun Time Sports assign specific coaches to our school to support teaching and learning during PE sessions, alongside the class teachers.
 They also provide a variety of out of school clubs such as street dance, multi-skills and invasion games.
 Similarly, clubs have been running for the children who attend the after school club between 4:30pm-5:30pm.
-QFirst have been coming into school to work alongside the midday supervisors and our Lunchtime Leaders to model and deliver short activities for the children to take part in during lunchtimes.
+Fun Time Sports have been coming into school to work alongside the midday supervisors and our Lunchtime Leaders to model and deliver short activities for the children to take part in during lunchtimes.

-“Lunchtime Leaders is fun because you get to play competitive games and take charge of the activities for the younger children” Anais.
+“Lunchtime Leaders is fun because you get to play competitive games and take charge of the activities for the younger children”.

-“I like helping the younger children with their games and showing them how to play” Joe.
+“I like helping the younger children with their games and showing them how to play”.

-“It’s fun because you get to play lots of new games that you might not have played before” Freya.
+“It’s fun because you get to play lots of new games that you might not have played before”.

 To find out more about PE in our school, click here to visit our PE curriculum page, where you will find videos, photographs and comments from some of our children.
 You can also access the Sports blog by clicking here to find out all the latest information.